exo-cortex/exo-cortex.github.io/content/blog/astrazeneka.md

 ---

 Yesterday I got my vaccine.
 Finally.
-I got the AstraZeneka vaccine yesterday and have been feeling quite under the weather since.
-Slight fever, pumping headache and a general drowsiness is part of the general experience.
+Last night and since I've been feeling quite under the weather.
+Slight fever, a pumping headache and general drowsiness seems to be part of the general experience.
 Tomorrow should be better.